-- Houghton College will match scholarships awarded to undergraduate main campus students by their local church or a Dollars for Scholars Scholarship up to $750 per year.
-The scholarship given by the outside source can be more than $750, but Houghton College will only match $750 ($375 per term).
-The gift must come from the church and not be directly funneled from the parents.
+- Houghton College will match scholarships awarded to undergraduate main campus students by their local church or a Dollars for Scholars Scholarship (submit award letter only; no matching form necessary) up to $750 per year.
+The funds given by the outside source can equal more than $750, but Houghton College will only match $750 ($375 per term).
+The gift must come from the church and not be funneled from the parents.
 The church must submit an award form to ensure a matching scholarship each year.
-Find the required form with additional details on our Applications and Forms page.
+Find the required form for the church match scholarship, with additional details, on our Applications and Forms page.

 - Timothy R. Fuller Grant (up to $6,000)